beefyfinance/beefy-cowllector/README.md

 yarn
 ```

-To start harvest all chains in parallel:
+To start harvest of all chains in parallel:

 ```shell
 yarn harvest
 ```

-To start harvest one chain:
+To start harvest of one chain:

 ```shell
 node ./scripts/harvest_child.js <chain id>